 If you’re a big fan of cottage cheese, ricotta cheese has more calcium and tastes just as delicious if you enjoy a dish with some sliced, fresh fruit for lunch.
 You can also try adding it in a quiche filling, cheesecake, lasagna recipe or a tuna casserole.

 Another excellent way to fortify your diet with more dairy is adding more nonfat dry milk to your recipes or a glass of skim milk to boost up your daily calcium levels.
 You don’t need to completely alter cooking or your lifestyle all that much for health benefits.
-Try adding two tablespoons of dry milk to a cream sauce, a fruit smoothie, yogurt, creamy salad dressing, cream soups, and puddings, etc. help in lowering blood pressure naturally.
+Try adding two tablespoons of dry milk to a cream sauce, a fruit smoothie, yogurt, creamy salad dressing, cream soups, and puddings, etc. can help.

 It is a fact that Americans eat too much sodium whether you blame the salt shaker or prepared foods.
 One teaspoon of salt has 2,300 milligrams of sodium, which is all that you should have in an entire day.
 The recommended level of daily sodium is 1,500 milligrams.
 Therefore, try to gradually salt your food less and turn to herbs to bring out the flavor.
-Make my Herb Salt Substitute recipe and Herbal Salt-Free Seasoning Blends to replace the salt in your shaker can help in lowering blood pressure naturally.
+Make my Herb Salt Substitute recipe and Herbal Salt-Free Seasoning Blends to replace the salt in your shaker can be beneficial for this purpose.

 Excessive sodium in your diet also causes your body not to have enough potassium, another common factor in those with hypertension.
 Sodium does such a great job of draining the potassium because it causes frequent urination and the potassium loss with it.

-Be that as it may be, adding more potassium-rich foods can also help in lowering blood pressure naturally.
+Be that as it may be, adding more potassium-rich foods can also be useful for this cause.
 Fresh vegetables and fruits such as sweet or baked potatoes, leafy greens, squashes, avocado, banana, berries, legumes, soy nuts, salmon and other fatty fish high in omega-3s to healthier grains like oatmeal can work.

 What I’m sharing is not meant to replace seeing your medical doctor or medications.
-All I intended here is encouraging you to take the time to monitor your blood pressure and trying to eat a healthier diet because doing so can improve your odds of lowering blood pressure naturally.
+All I intended here is encouraging you to take the time to monitor your blood pressure and trying to eat a healthier diet because doing so can make a difference.